ddcroft73/ft-migrater_/howto.md

-plain text

 User Guide:

 Navigation:<br>
-  _The root drive, the default home path (Downloads folder), or any of the directories stemming from Drive C: can be slected from the combo box at the top.
+  _The root drive, the default home path (Downloads folder), or any of the directories stemming from Drive C: can be selected from the combo box at the top.
 When the directory is selected, the treeview will be updated.
 THe Downloads folder, and the Home path (also refered to as sort path) will be #'s 2 and 3 after drive C.
   _The current Home Path will always be the starting view point of the FileView\Treeview, and will change